bobmacneal/node-api-jwt/README.md

 # api-jwt

+A nodeJs API that implements authentication via JWTs.

 ### Storing Keys
 There is a way to store keys outside the Heroku application.
 Generate a key and store it in an environment variable